sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.

 **RISK**: Is the combination of the likehood on an accident and its severity.
 That is to say, the chances of an accident to happen,  evaluated according of the potenctial damage that risk can do.
-As a mathematical expression it is usually evaluated as:
+As a mathematical expression it is usually evaluated with the following formula:

 Risk = probability(accident) * severity(accident)